 There are a few steps a podiatrist normally follows to make sure that the pain you feel in your foot is from the Morton’s Neuroma condition.
 This usually includes Rubbing the area to bring forth any kind of pain or sensation.
 The doctor may even squeeze the toes from side to side or try to feel the neuroma by pressing a thumb between the third and fourth toe spaces called the third interspace.

 A sure sign that someone has a Morton’s Neuroma is the Mulder’s sign.
-Read the rest of this entry »
+Continue reading Morton’s Neuroma Diagnosis

 It is still a dilemma for most doctors as to what exactly Morton’s Neuroma is caused by.
 This pain in the forefoot could be a result of some irritation, injury or pressure.
 The most common reasons of this foot condition is wearing shoes that do not fit and/or high heel shoes, being involved in high-impact athletic activities, or injuring your foot.
 In some other cases, it could be a result of flatfeet, excessive flexibility, hammertoes, or bunions.
 Whatever the reason, it is best to treat it at the earliest sign of symptoms.
-Read the rest of this entry »
+Continue reading Morton’s Neuroma Surgery

 Here are a few things you can do on your own to help prevent and relieve the pain of Morton’s Neuroma